-Vietnam is a country with an interesting history, rich with culture, magnificent beaches and coastlines, hundreds of spiritual temples, breathtaking landscapes, buzzing cities, delicious food and wonderful people.
+Vietnam is a country with an interesting history, rich with culture, magnificent beaches, hundreds of spiritual temples, breathtaking landscapes, buzzing cities, delicious food, and the list goes on!

 GETTING AROUND VIETNAM

-Vietnam has a huge network of transportation options from coach buses, sleeper buses, taxis, grab taxi/grab bike, trains and domestic airlines.
+Vietnam has a huge network of transportation options including coach buses, sleeper buses, taxis, grab taxi/grab bike, trains, and domestic airlines.

 Vietnam has a wide range of accommodation options from luxury resorts to budget hostels and everything in between.
-I use booking.com to search and book all of my accommodations.
-Click HERE to find a place that best suits you during your visit to Vietnam.
+I personally use Booking.com to search and book all of my accommodations.

 The Independence Palace, also known as the Reunification Palace, is a very iconic landmark in Ho Chi Minh City.
 The Independence Palace was the home and workplace of the South Vietnam President during the Vietnam War.
 It was the site of the end of the Vietnam War during the Fall of Saigon in April 1975, when a North Vietnamese Army Tank barged through the front gates.

 The Saigon Notre Dame Cathedral is one of the most famous landmarks in the city.
 Its incredible architecture surrounds the rich spirituality behind the thousands of red bricks.
 The Saigon Notre Dame Cathedral was built by French colonists in the late 1800s and it is located in the most crowded district of Ho Chi Minh City – District 1.